Best Film for the Yashica FX-2

 - Pharmacy or Big Box Store

-Sending your film to a mail-order photo lab to be processed and scanned is the simplest choice if you are new to using film.
-If you frequently use film, this might be a downside because it can get really expensive.
+Sending your film to a mail-order lab to be developed and scanned is the easiest choice if you’re just starting to shoot film.
+If you frequently use film, this can be a disadvantage due to the fact that it can get pricey.

-There are a couple of things that you are able to do to greatly reduce the costs involved in using film, given that you are using a moderate to high volume of film.
+There are two activities that you can do to cut back on the expenses involved in using film, assuming that you’re going through a moderate to high volume of film.

-Certainly one of the most popular ways to cut costs on film is to buy a bulk roll of 100’ of film and load it into canisters by hand.
+One of the common options to save some money on film is to buy a bulk roll of 100 feet of film and load it into canisters yourself.

-Bear in mind that you are limited to 100 foot rolls of black & white film.
-This is because black and white film is a lot easier and cheaper to develop yourself.
+Keep in mind that you’re only going to be able to get rolls of black and white film.
+This is due to black and white film is quite a bit easier and cheaper to process at home.

-It’s easy to process and digitize film at home.
-It’s an excellent option to cut costs so you can use more film with your Yashica FX-2.
+It is easy to develop and scan any film yourself.
+In fact it is a very good method to spend less so you can use more film with your Yashica FX-2.

-Black & white film is by far the least complicated to develop at home.
-Temperature and development times are both not as critical to do correctly with black and white films as they are for color negative or transparency film.
+Black & white film is much less complicated to develop.
+Temperature and development times are both not as essential to do correctly with black & white film as they are for slide or color negative.